 A bike ride to campus can be a great way to see the area.
 Laurier provides several bike racks located around campus where you can secure your bicycle.
 Many of the local streets have bike lanes, and there are lovely bike trails throughout the city.
 Additionally, a secure bike storage facility is available to students who bike to campus at a cost per term.

 Additionally, the City of Brantford provides many parking options for visitors.
-Visit the City of Brantford website for more information about street parking, including time limits.
+Visit the City of Brantford website for more information about municipal lots and street parking, including time limits.

-The Laurier transit route runs Monday through Saturday from 6 a.m. to 6:30 p.m. at half-hour intervals.
+Brantford Transit runs Monday through Saturday from 6 a.m. to 9 p.m. at half-hour intervals.
+Sunday service runs from 8 a.m. to 7:30 p.m. at one hour intervals.
 Our campus is only a short distance from the downtown terminal, which makes transit a great option for students and visitors.

 We see you are accessing our website on IE8.
 We recommend you view in Chrome, Safari, Firefox or IE9+ instead.×